1. UNIX vs Linux

 1 - 7 February 2021

-In this week you will go through a longer session with Linux to get to know the terminal and the shell a bit better.
-We start with exploring the system environment and then move on to screen handling.
+In this week you will go through a longer session with Linux and get a better chance to see and "touch" the terminal and the shell.
+We start by exploring the system environment and then move on to screen handling.

 During the live-session we will go through the following session together.
-The commands are limited to getting information from the system with the idea of getting the terminal a bit better.
-You get the recording of the session and the full transcript for reference during practice.
-You get three assignmment to be submitted by the end of the week.
+The commands are simple and limited to getting information from the system.
+You get the recording of the session and the full transcript for reference later.
+You have three assignments to submit by the end of the week.

 This week's commands: cal, clear, date, echo, exit, hostname, ncal, reset, resize, top, uptime.